oasis-open/cti-stix-generator/README.rst

 ~~~~~~~~~~~~~~

 You can also generate STIX objects programmatically in a Python script.
 This can
-be useful when the generated objects are needed programmatically in Python code.
+be useful when the generated objects are used in Python code.

 The fastest and easiest way to create random STIX objects is with the
-create_stix_object function:
+create_stix_generator object:

 .. code-block:: python

     import stix2generator

     generator = stix2generator.create_stix_generator()
-    genrated = generator.generate()
+    generated = generator.generate()

 This creates a dictionary of objects related to each other, easy to submit to a
 taxii server or sent through the stix validator.

-You can create single objects of a specified type using the generate function of
+You can create single objects of a specified type using create_object_generator:
-an object generator:

 .. code-block:: python

-    import stix2generator

     object_generator = stix2generator.create_object_generator()
-    objects = object_generator.generate("indicator")
+    object = object_generator.generate("indicator")

 A given configuration object can produce more specific results, if necessary: